Anitta (singer): 2023–2024: Acting debut and Funk Generation

 With "Back for More" Anitta extended her record as a Brazilian artist with the biggest peak on the MelOn and Bugs! charts, the biggest music platforms in South Korea.
 The singer also debuted with the song in the top 10 on the biggest streaming platform in China, QQ Music.
 The artist also entered the official charts in Indonesia, South Korea, China and the United Kingdom for the first time in her career, being the first artist from Brazil to achieve this feat.
 The song also reached the top of iTunes Global and European iTunes.
-The singer became the first Latin artist in history to reach #1 on the APMA Charts (Overseas) with "Back for More", a ranking for the one of China's biggest awards, the Asian Pop Music Awards, she was the first Latin artist in history to be nominated for this award in "Best Collaboration" and "Best Producer".
+The singer became the first Latin artist in history to reach No. 1 on the APMA Charts (Overseas) with "Back for More", a ranking for the one of China's biggest awards, the Asian Pop Music Awards, she was the first Latin artist in history to be nominated for this award in "Best Collaboration" and "Best Producer".
 Anitta also became the first Latin artist to win one of China's biggest awards, the China Year End Awards in the "Best Selling Latin Single" category with "Back for More".

-On 23 September, Anitta was one of the headliners at the Global Citizen Festival in New York, performing for more than 60 thousand people in Central Park.
+On 23 September, Anitta was one of the headliners at the Global Citizen Festival in New York City, performing for more than 60 thousand people in Central Park.
 On 20 October, Anitta debuted as an actress in the Spanish Netflix series, Elite.
 The series debuted in the top 10 globally and in 40 countries on Netflix.

 On 5 November, Anitta won for the second consecutive year in the "Best Latin" category at the Europe Music Awards.
 Making the singer the most awarded artist in this category.
 On 25 November, the singer was the headliner of the biggest music festival in Colombia, Megaland Music Fest, performing for more than 40 thousand people.
 On 2 December, the singer was one of the headliners at the Mega Bash 2023 festival in New Jersey.